2.2s: which employers accept them in construction, civil engineering and quantity surveying?

 If you are looking for jobs with a 2.2 degree, the truth is that they will be harder to find than if you have a 2.1.
-But unlike in some other career sectors, a good number of construction, engineering and surveying employers do open their graduate programmes to people with a 2.2.
-The construction industry has always been interested more in a candidate’s skills (particularly their people skills, management abilities and practical approaches to problem-solving) than in their on-paper academic qualifications.
+But unlike in some other career sectors, a good number of construction, engineering and surveying employers do open their graduate programmes to people with 2.2s.
+The construction industry has always been more interested in a candidate’s skills (particularly their people skills, management abilities and practical approaches to problem-solving) than in their on-paper academic qualifications.

-A list of the construction, civil engineering and quantity surveying graduate jobs that accept 2.2s in 2021
+The construction, civil engineering and quantity surveying graduate employers that accept 2.2s in 2022

 - Amey accepts a minimum of a 2.2 for its graduate programmes.

 - Arup does not specify a required degree classification for all of its graduate programmes.
 Check individual listings for more information.

 - Atkins and its sister business Faithful+Gould both accept graduates with 2.2 degrees for some of their graduate schemes.
 Other graduate roles are also open to those with a 2.2 and a masters – check the individual job postings for details.
 Atkins also offers direct hire opportunities for those who don’t meet the minimum requirements for the graduate programmes.